 Future Park Planning

 - On Dec.
-12, 2017 Norris Design was awarded the contract to provide design services related the Meadows Filing 18 Neighborhood Park Project.
+12, 2017, Norris Design was awarded the contract to provide design services related to the Meadows Filing 18 Neighborhood Park Project.

 Sign up for email updates on the neighborhood park design process.

 A park means so much more to a neighborhood than just providing playground equipment.
 It becomes a central gathering location and a place where memories are made within the community.

 The Parks and Recreation Master Plan establishes services levels for neighborhood parks.
 While metro districts and schools also provide neighborhood park access, the Town sets aside eight acres for every 1,000 residents.
 This action helps ensure that residents will have close access to neighborhood parks once the Town is fully built-out.

 Funding sources for the construction of new parks is different than the funding sources for the renovation and maintenance of existing parks.
 New neighborhood parks are funded through impact fees.
 Impact fees are imposed on new development projects to help fund the costs of providing public services, like parks, to those new developments.
 The Town receives $3,849 per 3,000-square-foot single family home to be applied to the construction of new parks and recreation facilities.